 Early child development

-New estimations reveal that 250 million children, or 43%, of children in low and middle income countries are unable to realize their full development potential
+New 2016 estimates reveal that 250 million, or 43%, of children in low- and middle-income countries are unable to realize their full development potential

 Early child development (ECD) encompasses physical, socio emotional, cognitive and motor development between 0-8 years of age.
 Neuro-scientific evidence is rapidly evolving and in 2016, updated evidence became available on the burden of children at risk of sub-optimal development, effective interventions, affordability of their delivery, and the cost of inaction.